cambridge-ceu/csd3/R/lpsymphony.md

 As stated, the Bioconductor package comes with its version SYMPHONY; nevertheless it is actually easier to modify this.

-As usual, we mask the `configure` commnand,
+As usual, we mask the `configure` command,

 ```bash
 wget -qO- https://bioconductor.org/packages/release/bioc/src/contrib/lpsymphony_1.32.0.tar.gz | \